Marriage and divorce statistics

 Fewer marriages, more divorces

-Since 1965, the crude marriage rate in the EU-28 has declined by close to 50 % in relative terms (from 7,8 per 1 000 persons in 1965 to 4.1 in 2013).
-At the same time, the crude divorce rate increased from 0.8 per 1 000 persons in 1965 to 1.9 in 2013.
+Since 1965, the crude marriage rate in the EU-28 has declined by close to 50 % in relative terms (from 7.8 per 1 000 persons in 1965 to 4.3 in 2015).
+At the same time, the crude divorce rate has more than doubled, increasing from 0.8 per 1 000 persons in 1965 to 1.9 in 2015.
 Part of this increase may be due to the fact that in several EU Member States divorce was legalised during the period (for example, in Italy, Spain, Ireland and Malta).

 A rise in births outside marriage

-In 2015 extramarital births outnumbered births inside marriages in several EU Member States: France (59.1 %), Bulgaria (58.6 %), Estonia and Slovenia (57.9 %), Sweden (54.7 %), Denmark (53.8 %) and Portugal (50.7 %), as well as in Norway (55.9 %) among the EFTA countries.
-Mediterranean countries like Greece, Cyprus, Croatia and Malta, along with Poland and Lithuania, were generally at the other end of the scale as more than 70 % of births in each of these Member States occurred within marriage; in Turkey this share was as high as 97.2 %.
+In 2016 extramarital births outnumbered births inside marriage in several EU Member States: France (59.7 %), Bulgaria and Slovenia (both 58.6 %), Estonia (56.1 %), Sweden (54.9 %), Denmark (54.0 %), Portugal (52.8 %) and the Netherlands (50.4 %), as well as in Iceland (69.6 %) and Norway (56.2 %) among the EFTA countries.
+Mediterranean countries like Greece, Croatia, Cyprus, and Italy along with Poland and Lithuania, were generally at the other end of the scale as more than 70 % of births in each of these Member States occurred within marriage; in Turkey this share was as high as 97.1 %.

-The share of children that were born outside of marriage increased in the EU-28 from 27.3 % in 2000 to 42.0 % in 2014.
-Looking at the latest available data, extramarital births increased in almost every EU Member State in 2015 compared with 2014, with the exceptions of Bulgaria, Estonia, Latvia, Lithuania, Luxembourg, Romania and Slovenia.
+The share of children that were born outside of marriage increased in the EU-28 from 27.3 % in 2000 to 42.6 % in 2016.
+Looking at the latest available data, extramarital births increased in almost every EU Member State in 2016 compared with 2015, with the exceptions of Estonia, Italy, Latvia, Lithuania, Hungary and the United Kingdom.
+In Bulgaria and Ireland there was no variation.

 Eurostat compiles information on a wide range of demographic data, including data on the number of marriages by sex and previous marital status and statistics relating to the number of divorces.
 Data on the number of live births according to the mother’s marital status may be used to produce an indicator that shows the proportion of births outside marriage.